 Famous for it’s 16th century castle, Kumamoto-jo, the bustling city radiates around this stunning landmark.

-Jaybor explores the thriving city and tastes some of the local delicacies, before taking a helicopter ride around Japan’s largest active volcano, Mount Aso.
+Jaybor explores the thriving city and tastes some of the local delicacies, before taking a helicopter ride around one of Japan’s largest active volcano, Mount Aso.

 Follow all of Jaybor’s adventures in Japan below.

 Sign up to our mailing list for a weekly digest from the wide world of rugby.Sign Up Now